 Proper mental health requires effort — especially for lawyers and law students.
-Law students, don’t wait to develop healthy coping skills now.
+Healthy coping skills are key for law students to develop early.

 Law students start law school with high life satisfaction and strong mental health measures.
 But within the first year of law school, they experience a significant increase in anxiety and depression.
 Research suggests that law students are among the most dissatisfied, demoralized, and depressed of any graduate student population.